danielholmes/coc-base-analyser/README.md

  - maintenance mode for site - different runRoute if connection to game unavailable
  - grid checkbox in navbar
  - analysis performance, currently too slow
+   - outer 2 layers of border tiles shouldnt go through full outer tiles algo - we know they are empty
+   - change analysis times to 3 decimals since pretty low for some rules
+   - In analysis times on web page include building blocks ala ProfileAnalysis
+   - In analysis times include game connection time
-   - MapCoordinate trait with underlying FloatMapCoordinate, TileCoordinate, Tile
+   - MapCoordinate trait with underlying FloatMapCoordinate, TileCoordinate, Tile - encourage integer math where possible and prevent widening
+   - show analysis times in bulk page
    - Views of tile sets (e.g. TileBlock returned from matrix
    - Redo ranges - should include underlying cached set of tiles + tilecoordinates contained